San Jose State University: 20th Century

+21st Century

 During its 2006–07 fiscal year, SJSU received a record $50+ million in private gifts and $84 million in capital campaign contributions.

 In 2008, SJSU received a CASE WealthEngine Award in recognition of raising over $100 million.
 SJSU was one of approximately 50 institutions nationwide honored by CASE in 2008 for overall performance in educational fundraising.

 In October 2010, SJSU President Don Kassing publicly launched SJSU's first-ever comprehensive capital fundraising campaign dubbed "Acceleration: the Campaign for San Jose State University."
-The original goal of the multi-year campaign was to raise $150 million, but was later increased to $200 million because of the rapid success of the campaign.
-The campaign would eventually exceed its goal one year earlier than anticipated, raising more than $208 million.
+The original goal of the multi-year campaign was to raise $150 million but was later increased to $200 million because of the rapid success of the campaign.
+The campaign would eventually exceed its goal one year earlier than anticipated, raising more than $208 million by 2013.

 In 2012, the NASA Ames Research Center in Mountain View, California, awarded SJSU $73.3 million to participate in the development of systems for improving the safety and efficiency of air and space travel.
 NASA scientists, SJSU faculty and graduate students worked collaboratively on this effort.
 The grant was the largest federal award in SJSU history.